JuanLpz29/books-register/README.md

    yarn start
    ```

-4. The frontend will typically be available at http://localhost:3000 (or as specified in the frontend configuration)
+4. The frontend will typically be available at http://localhost:3000

-## Database

-The application uses SQLite by default.
-The database file (`books.db`) will be created automatically in the project root when you first run the application.

-To use PostgreSQL instead, update the `SQLALCHEMY_DATABASE_URL` in `app/database.py`.